In this guide, I’ll show you how to use the AD Bulk updater tool to bulk reset user passwords in Active Directory.

 Step 2: Run the Bulk updater tool

-Open the tool, select “Update Users, then select your CSV template.
-Now click the run button.
+Open the tool then select your CSV template and click Run.

 When the update is complete you can check the logs on the same screen for any errors.